 If you are looking to ship household goods on a tight deadline, this can increase the cost, especially if the mover needs to make a special trip just for your move.
 When there are no strict deadlines, the shipping cost may be cheaper due to the shipping company’s ability to combine several clients’ shipments into one.

 You have two options for taking your pet to Australia with you.
-You can arrange the move yourself by purchasing them a plane ticket, making sure they are microchipped, securing a pet passport, and vaccinating them.
+You can arrange the move yourself by purchasing a plane ticket, ensuring they are microchipped, securing a pet passport, and vaccinating them.
 The amount you pay will depend on the breed of your animal, its size, and its medical needs.
 Or you can have a specialist international pet transport company take care of everything for you.

 Read more in my International Pet Transport post.